sendable/sendable_rails/README.md

 - Replace `mail` with `sendable_mail`
 - Pass a `template` key that you can get from your Sendable project dashboard
-- Instance variables will be available in your templates as `mustache` attributes
+- Instance variables will be passed to your email template

 Everything else will work as expected.
 Here is a before and after comparison: